serbrech/blog/_posts/2016-07-22-migrating-teamcity-to-docker-and-data-containers.md

  6. run teamcity

 We'll start with the db restore.
 We will bash into a teamcity container to get access to the maintainDB.sh script. we call the container `restore-tc`.
-The script needs the `database.properties` file, an empty config folder, backup zip file and a connection to postgres :
+The script needs the `database.properties` file, an empty config folder, the zipped backup file and a connection to postgres :

     docker run -it --name restore-tc --rm \
       --link tc-postgres \ # gives us a connection to postgres